 Passports and Visas

-American travelers are now required to have a valid passport to travel to and from Mexico.
+American and Canadian travelers are required to have a valid passport to travel to and from Mexico.
 Tourist visas are issued upon entry; you technically are allowed up to 180 days, but agents often issue just 30 or 60 days.
 If you want to stay longer, request the time when you present your passport.
 To extend your visa, visit the immigration office in Cancún.

 No special vaccines are required for travel to the Yucatán Peninsula, but it’s a good idea to be up-to-date on the standard travel immunizations, including hepatitis A, MMR (measles-mumps-rubella), tetanus-diphtheria, and typhoid.